ruhuitay/ruhuitay.github.io/index.md

 ---
 title: "Hi, I'm Ru Hui"
-permalink: /./
 image:
-  path: /images/bicycle.jpg
+  path: images/bicycle.jpg
-  thumbnail: /images/bicycle.jpg
+  thumbnail: images/bicycle.jpg
   caption: "Biking through Franconian Switzerland, Germany"
+last_modified_at: 2024-03-26T09:43:50-05:00
 categories:
-  - Layout
+  - About Me
 tags:
-  - content
-  - image
-  - layout
+  - About Me
-last_modified_at: 2024-03-26T09:43:50-05:00
+layout: collection
 ---

 I created this blog because I want to share the projects I have worked on so far, and what I've been up to lately.

 In my free time, I enjoy making foods from around the world in my kitchen.
 To me food connects people, and exploring the different flavours from around the world is an adventure.